 If physical goods are involved, the distribution partner can provide valuable supply chain support.

 The partner executes the Go-To-Market cheaper/better/faster then you can (marketing, sales, onboarding, customer service, operations etc.).

 All these 5 reasons represent a value.
-Sometimes you'll have to pay margin for this, and sometimes you can build an affiliate model where no money exchange is needed.
+Sometimes you'll have to pay a margin for this, and sometimes you can build an affiliate model where no money exchange is needed.
 Be confident that you understand why you are partnering up, and what that's worth for you.
 This is a long-term, impactful decision.

 Sales (Heavy touch)

 This is by no means a bad choice, but it should be your last choice.
-Only build a sales team if you're 100% sure you cannot go the self-service route, and there are no partners who you can outsource your sales to.
+Only build a sales team if you're 100% sure you cannot go the self-service route, and there are no partners who you can outsource your sales too.
 Even if you don't have natural resellers of your solution, there are alternatives to outsource your sales (especially early) to get "instant offense", like the team at Altus.